 Borrow like Buffett

-Buffett hasn't figured out a way to borrow at zero interest (at least not yet), but his Berkshire Hathaway company did come close as it recently capitalized on the low-rate environment the Fed helped create.
+Buffett hasn't figured out a way to borrow at 0% interest (at least not yet), but his Berkshire Hathaway company did come close earlier this year as it benefited from the Fed's low-rate environment.

-In a filing last month with U.S. regulators, Berkshire said that through a bond offering priced in Japanese yen, it would be taking on the equivalent of over $1.8 billion in debt — at rates ranging from 2% to just 0.674%.
+In an April filing with U.S. regulators, Berkshire said that through a bond offering priced in Japanese yen, it would be taking on the equivalent of over $1.8 billion in debt — at rates ranging from 2% to just 0.674%.

-You won't find mortgage rates way down in that neighborhood, but they have been breaking records thanks to the Fed's extreme rate cutting and its other moves to help the economy.
-Thirty-year fixed-rate mortgages have just begun popping up with unbelievably low rates below 3%.
+You won't find 30-year mortgage rates way down in that neighborhood, but they have set new lows 10 times this year, Freddie Mac says.
+That's thanks in part to the Fed's extreme rate cutting and its other moves to help the economy.

 During a 2017 CNBC interview, Buffett called the 30-year mortgage "the best instrument in the world" — because of your ability to refinance when you find a lower rate.

 "If you’re wrong and rates go to 2%, which I don’t think they will, you pay it off," he said at the time.
 "It’s a one-way renegotiation.
 It is an incredibly attractive instrument for the homeowner and you’ve got a one-way bet."

 Refinancing saves an average $300+ a month: study

 Many households have pounced on the tumbling rates on home loans.
 Americans have been applying for refinance mortgages at more than double the pace of a year ago, according to the Mortgage Bankers Association.

 "With many homeowners still facing economic and employment uncertainty, these refinance opportunities will allow them to save money on their monthly payments, which can then be used to help other areas of their budgets," says Joel Kan, the trade group's vice president of forecasting.